NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 These process maps have played an essential part as a reference guide during the development.
 They have allowed me to ensure that all requirements and acceptance criteria from the user stories have been satisfied.

+**Please note:** The process to add, update, or delete promotions and menu items is carried out via the admin panel.
+The purpose of the process maps for this functionality is to highlight suitability and how it aligns with the project goals.

 [Back to Contents.](#table-of-contents)